-- Analyse the pay arrangements for all the Council employees - Identify any differences in levels of pay between men and women - Review the reasons for, and possible causes of, difference in pay, in particular whether these can be attributed to direct or indirect sex discrimination, and
+Analyse the pay arrangements for all the Council employees

-Identify how to close gaps in pay that cannot be attributed to reasons/causes other than sex discrimination.
+- Identify any differences in levels of pay between men and women - Review the reasons for, and possible causes of, difference in pay, in particular whether these can be attributed to direct or indirect sex discrimination, and - Identify how to close gaps in pay that cannot be attributed to reasons/causes other than sex discrimination.

 The final Pay and Conditions were later agreed in the form of a Local Collective Agreement in November 2007.
 The local pay scales are attached at Appendix 2.
+The actual salary at each point is determined by the National Joint Council (NJC) Pay Award, the latest one being awarded as at 1 January 2015.

-A Project Steering Group comprising Officers, Elected Members and Trade Union representatives, was established in January 2013 to review the Local Agreement.
+A Project Steering Group comprising Officers, Elected Members and Trade Union representatives has been established to review the Local Collective Agreement.
 Any changes to terms and conditions will be reflected, as and when the review concludes, in an updated version of this policy.